 As mentioned earlier, QuinStreet Inc. is one of the largest Internet marketing services companies in the entire world.
-The company has also purchased all time famous and expensive domains.
+The company has also purchased all-time famous and most expensive domain names.

-Internet.com was another high profile domain acquired by QuinStreet Inc. in 2009, sold by WebMediaBrands Inc. The Internet.com network is an incorporate of many different brands focusing on developers, IT, internet news, private technology, and small business.
+Internet.com was another high profile domain acquired by QuinStreet Inc. in 2009, sold by WebMediaBrands Inc. The Internet.com network is incorporated by many different brands focusing on developers, IT, internet news, private technology, and small business.

 WebMediaBrands will continue to operate MediaBistro and the Graphics.com Network, amidst other brands.
 Each of these brands operates on its own product website.